State Supplementation Program: Apply for the State Supplement Program

 The application for the SSP has to be done to the state directly.

 In some states however, no application is necessary as the state supplement is administered by the Social Security Administration.
 The Social Security Administration will determine the eligibility of the citizens in these states and pay the SSP along with the SSI.
 The states for which the SSP is administered by the Social Security Administration are the following: California, Hawaii, Michigan, Montana, Nevada, New Jersey, and Vermont.

 In these states, only one payment is made to include both the SSI and the SSP, combining federal and state benefits.

 In some states, SSP is dually administrated.
 Social Security administers some categories of State supplement payments, while the State administers other categories of supplemental payments.
 The states with a dual administration of the SSP are Delaware, District of Columbia, Iowa, Pennsylvania, and Rhode Island.
-It is therefore necessary to check with the state if is eligible to the SSP under the federal or state criterions.
+It is therefore necessary to check with the state if is eligible to the SSP under the federal or state criteria.